hertzz/dotfiles-old/README.md

 ### Configuration

+Configuration properties should be overriden in the `config.sh` file.
+Current avaliable overrides are commented out by default.

 #### Home Directory
 If you wish to change the location of where your dot files are stored, you can change the `HOME_DIRECTORY` property in the `config.sh` configuration file:
 ```bash